ait530/ait530.github.io/_posts/2017-06-30-new-website.markdown

 ---
-title:  "Welcome to my Personal Website."
+title:  "Personal Website."
 date:   2017-07-10 17:00:00
 category: post
 tags: [newWebsite]
 author_profile: false
 layout: single
 ---

-Please check back shortly, this is a work in progress.
-Thanks!
+Hi, welcome to my website!
+I will be updating this site with some of my projects, and I plan to write posts on what I am currently learning.
+Stay tune!